cameronelliott/str0m-rtp-bench/README.md

 *this is a tweaked version of str0m, specifically with six SRTP benchmarks*

+This was on an intel 12400 CPU with 4400 MHz RAM.
+(Crucial 16GB Ballistix MAX DDR4 44000 MHz UDIMM 288-pin)

 When I run `cargom +nightly bench` I get:

 ```text